 In addition to the three types of curricula, the following requirements in English composition, military or naval science, and physical and health education must be included.
+Composition 1-2.
+Ten credits after passing Preliminary Freshman English

 Composition 1-2.
 Ten credits after passing Preliminary Freshman English Test unless exempted in whole or in part.
 For Composition 2, journalism students substitute Journalism 51.